Search for missing Sala plane suspended

 "Search and rescue operations have been suspended as the sun has now set.
 The current plan is for it to resume at sunrise tomorrow.
 There will be no further updates tonight."

-Fans have begun to lay tributes to Sala outside Cardiff City Stadium, while a rally will be held by Nantes supporters.
+Fans have begun to lay tributes to Sala outside Cardiff City Stadium, while a rally will be held by Nantes supporters on Tuesday.

-Nantes's Coupe de France fixture against Entente SSG, which was set to be played on Thursday (AEDT), has been postponed.
+Nantes' Coupe de France fixture against Entente SSG, which was set to be played on Wednesday, has been postponed.

 Cardiff chief executive Ken Choo also gave an update on the Sala situation to Sky News.